-This brochure is designed to provide tree-planting guidelines for people who own property along roads maintained by the Road Commission of Kalamazoo County.
+This brochure is designed to provide tree-planting guidelines for people who own property along roads maintained by the Kalamazoo County Road Commission.

 The state and the municipal governments have their own specific requirements for roads under their jurisdictions.
 Call the Road Commission before planting if you are not sure which agency is responsible for your road.